 One of the perks that you get along with the password management services is the secure storage of your data.
 Bitwarden offers unlimited item storage within the vault in free and paid versions.
 Apart from that, users with premium versions get 1 GB to keep encrypted file attachments for personal usage, while the family plan gives an additional 1 GB for organizational usage as an extra.

 Dashlane also provides great and secure data storage solutions.
-However, the free plan only allows you to save up to 50 passwords on the vault.
-If you want more storage, you can get the Dashlane premium or family subscriptions which have no limitations on vault items and 1 GB of free space for storing files.
+The free plan allows you to save unlimited passwords on the vault.
+You can also get the Dashlane premium or family & friends subscriptions, which have no limitations on vault items and 1 GB of free space for storing files.